Maximum Risk Minimization with Random Forests: Maximum risk minimization

-In fact, under the assumption that the covariate distributions do not change, the guarantees of MaxRM are even stronger. \citet[][Section~2.4]{Wang2025} show that MaxRM also solves~\eqref{eq:main_goal} when the uncertainty set~\eqref{eq:gdro_uncertainty_set} is enlarged to distributions whose conditional mean lies in the convex hull of the training conditional means.
+Under the assumption that the covariate distributions do not change, the guarantees of MaxRM are even stronger. \citet[][Section~2.4]{Wang2025} show that MaxRM also solves~\eqref{eq:main_goal} when the uncertainty set~\eqref{eq:gdro_uncertainty_set} is enlarged to distributions whose conditional mean lies in the convex hull of the training conditional means.
 They formally state the result only for the negative reward, but it also holds for the regret.
 For the mean squared error, however, the statement is false without additional assumptions.
-For completeness, we thus state the result for all three risks in Proposition~\ref{prop:generalization_test_env}.
+For completeness, we state the result for all three risks in Proposition~\ref{prop:generalization_test_env}.

-To do so, we first introduce the necessary assumptions and definitions. \begin{assumption}[No changes in covariate distribution] The distribution of the covariates is the same across all training and test environments: there exists $P^X$ such that, for all $e\in\mathcal{E}_\textnormal{tr}\cup\mathcal{E}_\textnormal{te}$, $P_e^X = P^X$.
-The same holds for the test environments: for all $e^\prime \in \mathcal{E}_\text{te}$, $P_{e^\prime}^X = P^X$. \end{assumption} We define $\Econv$ as the subset of test environments whose regression functions lie in the convex hull of the training regression functions, that is,
+To do so, we use the following assumptions and definitions. \begin{assumption}[No changes in covariate distribution] The distribution of the covariates is the same across all environments: there exists $P^X$ such that, for all $e \in \mathcal{E}$, $P_e^X = P^X$. \end{assumption} We define $\Econv$ as the subset of environments whose regression functions lie in the convex hull of the training regression functions, that is,

-\begin{assumption}[Constant noise variance] The noise variance is constant across environments, that is, for all $e\in\mathcal{E}_\textnormal{tr}\cup\Econv$, $\sigma_e^2=\sigma^2$. \end{assumption} The next result characterizes when the maximum risk across $\Econv$ (all test environments whose regression function is a convex combination of the training regression functions) coincides with the maximum risk across training environments. \begin{proposition}[Generalization to the convex hull of training conditional means] Let $r \in \{\mathrm{NRW},\, \mathrm{Reg},\, \mathrm{MSE}\}$.
+\begin{assumption}[Constant noise variance] The noise variance is constant across environments, that is, for all $e\in\mathcal{E}_\textnormal{tr}\cup\Econv$, $\sigma_e^2=\sigma^2$. \end{assumption} The next result characterizes when the maximum risk across $\Econv$ (all environments whose regression function is a convex combination of the training regression functions) coincides with the maximum risk across training environments. \begin{proposition}[Generalization to the convex hull of training conditional means] Let $r \in \{\mathrm{NRW},\, \mathrm{Reg},\, \mathrm{MSE}\}$.
 Suppose Assumption~\ref{ass:no_changeXdistr} (no changes in covariate distribution) holds.
 If $r = \mathrm{Reg}$, assume that the function class $\mathcal{F}$ contains the convex hull of $\{f^{e_1},\,\dots,\,f^{e_K}\}$. \begin{enumerate}[label=(\roman*)] \item If Assumption~\ref{ass:constant_noisevar} (constant noise variance) holds, then, for all $f\in\mathcal{F}$,